kuanyi-ng/raps/README.md

     DPATH=~/data/frontier-sample-2024-01-18
     python main.py -f $DPATH/slurm/joblive/$DATEDIR $DPATH/jobprofile/$DATEDIR

+## Open Telemetry dataset

+Download `job_table.parquet` from https://zenodo.org/records/10127767

     # Marconi100
     python main.py --system marconi100 -f ~/data/job_table.parquet

-    Note, once the data has been processed, it will be saved as an NPZ file, which can be more quickly started in subsequent simulations
+## Snapshot of extracted workload data

+To reduce the expense of extracting the needed data from the telemetry parquet files, RAPS saves a snapshot of the extracted data in NPZ format.
+The NPZ file can be given instead of the parquet files for more quickly running subsequent simulations, e.g.:

     python main.py -f jobs_2024-02-20_12-20-39.npz